preritdas/grid-trader/README.md

 ### Default Bot Creation

-Because the `GridTrader` classes requires so many inputs, some of which are mutually exclusive, the global `create_default_bot()` function can be useful.
+Because the `GridTrader` classes requires so many inputs, some of which are mutually exclusive, the `GridTrader.from_defaults` constructor class method can be useful.
 It takes only a few parameters, infers/calculates the others, and returns a `GridTrader` object ready for deployment.

 The main benefit of this function, however, is that it automatically outputs a bot whose range is perfectly centered around the symbol's current price.

-Arguments for `create_default_bot()`:
+Arguments for `GridTrader.from_defaults`:

 | Parameter | Necessity | Behavior |
 | --- | --- | --- |